 Contract balances by category are presented in the following table.
-Prior year amounts have been adjusted for the adoption of ASC 606 in the first quarter of 2018.
+Prior year amounts have been adjusted for the adoption of ASC 606 on January 1, 2018.
 See Note 2, "Recent Accounting Pronouncements," for reconciliation of prior year "As Previously Reported" and "As Adjusted" amounts.